Frequently Asked Questions

 A browser wallet will never be as secure as a cold storage wallet, but we’ve used some of the state-of-the-art security processes to make the tool as secure as possible.
 We discourage large amount of value being stored in the wallet, by letting visitors only top up small amounts at a time.
-The idea is that this is the visitor’s pocket change - not their savings account - so it shouldn’t hurt them too much if their funds get lost.
+The idea is that this is the visitor’s pocket change - not their savings account.

 Installing SatoshiPay on my website

 The plugin is super-easy to install for content providers on WordPress.

 - Log into your WordPress admin and install the plugin directly from there or download the WP plugin from the WordPress Plugin Directory and upload it to your server (guide on how to install WordPress plugins can be found here).
 Activate the plugin.